 Crucially, it remained open whether \MTT{} admitted a normalization algorithm and, consequently, whether type checking was decidable.
 Even in the presence of a normalization algorithm \MTT{} cannot admit an unconditional type checking algorithm: it is not only necessary to have a decision procedure for terms in the language, but also for modalities and 2-cells as both appear in terms for \MTT{}.

-In this paper we show the best possible result holds: \MTT{} admits an unconditional normalization algorithm and conversion of normal forms is decidable if and only if conversion is decidable in the mode theory.
-As corollaries, we show that type constructors in \MTT{} are always injective and that type checking is decidable when the mode theory is decidable. \footnote{This requirement is potentially nontrivial \eg{}, the word problem for groups is known to be undecidable and is subsumed by the problem for 2-categories.}
+In this paper we show the best possible result holds: \MTT{} admits an unconditional normalization algorithm and conversion of normal forms is decidable if conversion is decidable in the mode theory.\footnote{The converse is almost, but not quite, true.
+Decidability of conversion for normal forms implies that the 1- and 2-cells of the mode theory have decidable equality, as these appear in normal forms.} As corollaries, we show that type constructors in \MTT{} are always injective and that type checking is decidable when the mode theory is decidable. \footnote{This requirement is potentially nontrivial \eg{}, the word problem for groups is known to be undecidable and is subsumed by the problem for 2-categories.}